WagiehAhmed/task-one/README.md

 back-end (task-one)
 # Blogging Platform API

+## introduction

+This project is a RESTful API designed for a blogging platform.
+It includes features for user authentication, CRUD operations for blog posts and comments, as well as "like" functionality for posts and comments.
+The API is built using **Node.js** with **Express**, **Prisma ORM**, and **JWT** for authentication.

+## Features
+- User authentication (signup, login, logout) using JWT.
+- CRUD operations for blog posts (create, read, update, delete).
+- CRUD operations for comments on posts.
+- "Like" functionality for posts and comments.
+- Secure endpoints with proper error handling and validation.

+## Setup Instructions

+Follow the steps below to set up the Blogging Platform API on your local machine.

+### Prerequisites

+Make sure you have the following installed:
+- **Node.js** (v16 or higher)
+- **MySQL** (or a compatible database)
+- **npm** or **yarn** (for managing dependencies)

 ## Scalability Plan

 To ensure the blogging platform API can handle 1 million users efficiently, we adopt a multi-faceted approach that includes database optimization, load balancing, and caching strategies.
 Below are the details: